 Dr. Canetto studies cultural norms, beliefs, and narratives of femininity and masculinity in four domains.
-A domain of her research explores cultural scripts of gender and suicidal behaviors--including suicidal thoughts, nonfatal suicidal behavior, suicide, and physician-assisted suicide--across intersectionalities of age, sexual orientation, social class, and disability.
-A second research stream examines cultural norms, stereotypes and narratives of women's and men's interest, persistence, and success in science and engineering.
-Her third research area is on cultural and gender issues in human rights.
-Finally, she studies stereotypes of gender, aging, and sexual orientation.
+A domain is cultural scripts of gender and suicidal behaviors--including suicidal thoughts, nonfatal suicidal behavior, suicide, and physician-assisted suicide--across intersectionalities of age, sexual orientation, social class, and disability.
+A second research stream is cultural norms, stereotypes, and narratives of women's and men's interest, persistence, and success in science and engineering.
+A third research area is on cultural and gender issues in human rights.
+A fourth domain is stereotypes of gender, aging, and sexual orientation.

 Lab Faculty Member: Silvia Sara Canetto

 This laboratory engages in the scientific study of human memory.
 There are many ways to study human memory.
 In our laboratory, we conduct experiments aimed at investigating and teasing apart various human memory processes.
 We examine many aspects of memory, such as how people recognize that something was experienced recently, or what sorts of activities lead memory to be better or worse.
 In recent years we have focused a lot on residual memory during retrieval failure.
 A classic example of is when a person recognizes another person's face as familiar, but cannot recollect the details of when or where the face was seen before.
 Much of our research attempts to address what features of an event or situation can give rise to a sense of memory during retrieval failure, and what types of mental processes underlie the sense that something is familiar or the sense that something is in memory during retrieval failure.
 We also investigate subjective states that relate to the sense that something is in memory when we fail to retrieve it, such as tip-of-the-tongue experiences.
 Along these same lines, we also investigate subjective states that relate to the sense of familiarity, such as deja vu.
 Recently, we have been investigating how these types of subjective states during retrieval failure affect decision-making.

 Behavioral Sciences Building